Stacktape

 mountPath: /mnt/my-mounted-system

-Mounting filesystem to web-service
+Mounting a filesystem to a web service.

 import * as fs from "fs";